MartinElizbaryan/Aca_Simply_project_React/README.md

 Have any questions ?

-Email us at lost.list.found@gmail.com or contact us at github.
+Email us at lost.list.found@gmail.com or contact us at Github.
 Here are our accounts:

 [Ani Avetisyan](https://github.com/avetisyan66)